happy-ayka/kazakhwomen/components/texts/stories/story1/step3-layer1.md

 ---
-Title: What is the Soviet Emancipation Project in the Kazakh Steppes?
+Title: Red Yurt Campaign
 ---

-Soviet officials initiated the Red Yurt campaign and sent mobile Red Yurts to the kazakh villages.
+Campaign's origins and implementation in kazakh villages.
+Its functions such as improving literacy, spreading knowledge of women's rights, providing medical care, and teaching handicraft skills like sewing.